otroadoquin/mallet1files/README.md

 `bash-3.2$ bin/mallet import-dir --input ... --output narrative.mallet --keep-sequence --remove-stopwords`

-There are 5 parts that we haven't discussed in this first operation. '--input' tells the program where the files that you want to import are located. '--output' is where to send it as you can imagine but it also needs the name of the file and the extension '.mallet' in order to work with the program.
-The name of the file doesn't matter but the '.mallet' is mandatory.
-(Think of .doc for word files or .pdf for PDF files). '--keep-sequence' maintains the order of the files since remember we are importing a folder and not just individual files and '--remove-stopwords' eliminates a pre-defined list of commonly repeated words from English language (this list can be modified or added to via a secondary list that you create).
+There are 5 parts that we haven't discussed in this first operation.
+`--input` tells the program where the files that you want to import are located.
+`--output` is where to send it as you can imagine but It also needs the name of the file and the extension '.mallet' in order to work with the program.
+The name of the file doesn't matter but the `<b>.mallet</b>` is mandatory.
+(Think of .doc for word files or .pdf for PDF files).
+`--keep-sequence` maintains the order of the files since remember we are importing a folder and not just individual files and `--remove-stopwords` eliminates a pre-defined list of commonly repeated words from English language (this list can be modified or added to via a secondary list that you create).

 11) The program runs this operation rather quickly and you will now if it's finished when you see the command line promt again.
-You can check if the file was created by typing the following and looking for the file that you named 'narrative.mallet':
+You can check if the file was created by typing the following and looking for the file that you named >narrative.mallet:

 `bash-3.2$ ls`